piotrekDo/planning/README.md

 > Plates
 >> Must be between 3 and 15 characters, starting with 2-3 letters.
 No blanks, or spaces/separators.
+> > Plates are unique

 > Technical inspection
 >> defines inspection deadline.
 Should be placed in format yyy-MM-dd.

 ### Truck driver

-When posting a new driver, carrier's id must be provided- drivers cannot exist withou a carrier.
+When posting a new driver, carrier's SAP must be provided- drivers cannot exist without a carrier.

 > Full name
 >> field joining both first name and last name for simplicity reasons.
 Should be between 3 and 100 characters.

 > Telephone number
->> Containing 9 digits only, please don't put any separators.
-Program will format it to united form.
+>> Containing 9 digits only, don't put any separators- program will format it to united form.

 > Driver's id document
 >> Must start with 2-3 letters.
 No separators, between 8-9 characters.